-Students at City of Wolverhampton College will be honouring those who have suffered or died in war at two Remembrance Services on Friday, 10 November.
+Students at City of Wolverhampton College honoured those who have suffered or died at war in an Act of Remembrance.

 Over 60 students, who are studying for qualifications in uniformed public services, held the service at Wellington Road Campus in Bilston on Wednesday, 11 November.